-- a.
-In the event that services are not immediately initiated, Contractor will notify the CFS Contract Manager.
-Contractor will manage resources and time efficiently to not have families waitlisted once they are referred for DR services especially those who are in crisis and require immediate intervention. - C. Service Intervention Identification and Path Descriptions: - Contractor shall identify the safest, most appropriate, least restrictive and least intrusive evidence-based service intervention to prevent future abuse and/or neglect issues from developing in families.
-All DR interventions must address the family's immediate crisis in an effort to prevent escalation that crisis that would require court intervention. - 2.
+C. Service Intervention Identification and Path Descriptions:

+- Contractor shall identify the safest, most appropriate, least restrictive and least intrusive, evidence-based service intervention to prevent future abuse and/or neglect issues from developing in families.
+All DR interventions must address the immediate crisis in an effort to prevent escalation that requires court intervention. - 2.
 Service intervention must be on one of the following DR Paths: - a.
 Path 1 Contractor Response: - i.
 Description and Criteria: Path 1 services are offered when a report of child maltreatment does not meet the statutory definitions of abuse or neglect, but the family presents an immediate crisis or ongoing issues that would benefit from supportive, community-based services.
 Participation in Path 1 services is voluntary and families can either participate or refuse services.
-Criteria includes any family who resides in San Mateo County with a child(ren) ages 0-18 where it has been determined by CFS that they do not meet in-person investigation criteria, but may benefit from community-based supportive services and has no current involvement with the child welfare system. - b.
-Path 2 CFS and Contractor Response: - Description and Criteria: Path 2 services are offered when a report of child maltreatment meets statutory definitions of abuse and neglect and an in-person assessment is completed by a CFS Emergency Response (ER) social worker.
-Criteria includes any family who resides in the southern region of San Mateo County with a child(ren) ages 0-18 who do not have an open child welfare court case.
+Criteria includes any family who resides in the central, northern, or coast-side regions of San Mateo County with a child(ren) ages 0-18, where it has been determined by CFS that they do not meet in-person investigation criteria, but may benefit from community-based supportive services and has no current involvement with the child welfare system. - b.
+Path 2 CFS and Contractor Response: - i.
+Description and Criteria: Path 2 services are offered when a report of child maltreatment meets statutory definitions of abuse and neglect and an in-person assessment is completed by a CFS Emergency Response (ER) social worker.
+Criteria includes any family who resides in the central, northern, or coast-side regions of San Mateo County with a child(ren) ages 0-18 who do not have an open child welfare court case and the family resides in the southern region of San Mateo County.
 Participation in Path 2 services is voluntary and families can either participate or refuse services.

 - c.
-Path 3 CFS High-Risk Response (Provided by County, Not by Contractor): - i.
+Path 3 CFS High-Risk Response (not provided by Contractor): - i.
 Description and Criteria: Participation in Path 3 services is not voluntary.
 The family is court-ordered to complete services and CFS social workers serve these families.
-The Contractor does not provide Path 3 DR services under this Agreement.
+The Contractor does not provide DR services under this Agreement.
 If a CFS social worker opens a case for a DR family at any time during the family's involvement in Path 1 or 2, DR services are terminated once there are court-ordered services. - d.
-Path 4 Access to Community Support Services for Reunified Families: - Description and Criteria: Path 4 is offered to families who have successfully reunified after CFS and court involvement.
-These families will be assessed and provided with community services to maintain stability and prevent re-entry into the child welfare system.
-Criteria includes any family with a child(ren) ages 0-18 whose child welfare court case is due to be dismissed within approximately 30 days and the family resides in the southern region of San Mateo County.
+Path 4 Aftercare Support and Access to Community Support Services for Reunified Families: - i.
+Description and Criteria: Path 4 is offered to families who have successfully reunified after CFS and court involvement.
+These families will be assessed and provided community services to maintain stability and prevent re-entry into the child welfare system.
+Criteria includes any family with a child(ren) ages 0-18 whose child welfare court case is due to be dismissed within approximately 30 days and the family resides in the central, northern, or coast-side regions of San Mateo County.
 Path 4 services are provided through this Agreement.